COVID-19 testing in Australia - information for health professionals

 Rapid antigen tests for viral protein

 Rapid antigen tests intended for use at the point-of-care detect the presence of viral protein from SARS-CoV-2 and may be used in the diagnosis of a SARS-CoV-2 infection in a symptomatic patient.
-COVID-19 antigen tests are generally intended for use with nasopharyngeal, throat or nasal swabs and testing should be performed by health professionals in accordance with the manufacturer's instructions for use.
+COVID-19 antigen tests are generally intended for use with nasopharyngeal, throat or nasal swabs or saliva and testing should be performed in accordance with the manufacturer's instructions for use.

 While rapid antigen tests can provide a result within 15-30 minutes, they are generally considered to be less sensitive than a PCR test which is still currently the gold-standard in SARS-CoV-2 diagnosis.

 Rapid antigen tests are best performed within the early stages of acute infection, when viral load is at its highest levels (i.e. within the first 5-7 days from symptom onset), after which antigen levels may drop significantly.
-In conjunction with clinical findings, a positive result is generally considered to be accurate, however further testing by PCR may be required in some cases.
-A negative result in a symptomatic patient, would require further confirmatory testing via PCR testing.
-The clinical utility of rapid antigen tests in screening asymptomatic persons has not been established.
+A symptomatic patient with a negative rapid antigen test result should be advised to have a PCR test.
+The rapid antigen tests are not as reliable when used to screen asymptomatic persons and can generate false negative or false positive results particularly in low prevalence disease settings.

 Serology antibody tests

-The TGA has received and undertaken an expedited assessment of a number of applications for laboratory-based serology immunoassay tests and point-of-care (often referred to as PoC or PoCT) serology tests that utilise lateral flow immunoassay technology.
+The TGA has approved a number of laboratory-based serology immunoassay tests and point-of-care serology tests that utilise lateral flow immunoassay technology.

 Point-of-care serology tests are intended to detect IgG and/or IgM antibodies to SARS-CoV-2 from venous or finger prick blood samples that are placed on a test strip.
 These tests look similar to common pregnancy tests.
 Results take about 15–30 minutes.